youssefHosni/Data-Science-Interview-Questions-Answers/Statistics Questions.md

 Therefore we need to consider the Bonferroni Effect which happens when we make many tests.
 Ex.
 If our significance level is 0.05 but we made a 100 test it means that the probability of getting a value inside the rejection rejoin is 0.0005, not 0.05 so here we need to use another significance level which's called alpha star = significance level /K Where K is the number of the tests.

+### Q10: What general conditions must be satisfied for the central limit theorem to hold? ###

+Answer: